Information for prospective students from Israel

 We are happy to help with any questions you might have about studying at SOAS.

-Information about upcoming visits and virtual events taking place in the Middle East region can be found on our Meet SOAS Staff in Your Area pages.
+Information about upcoming visits and virtual events taking place in the Middle East region can be found in our listings for events in your country.

 SOAS will consider applications from students who have completed a Bachelor's degree from a recognised institution in Israel with an overall score of 70% or C+.

 Research applicants would normally be expected to have completed a Masters qualification from a good university.